itsauric/auricle-music-bot/README.md

 sapphire generate command <name>
 ```

+This will automatically generate a slash command in the `src/commands` folder from the template in the `templates` folder

 ### Hot Module Reloading

 It is advised to firstly build the dist folder and then use `yarn dev`, this will enable [@sapphire/plugin-hmr][sapphire-hmr] and will actively reload modules when they are updated.